-Over the past 14 years, Chris has defended more than 300 bad faith cases for 11 major carriers.
+Chris has defended more than 350 bad faith cases for 11 major carriers.
 He also has deep experience handling coverage, wrongful death, maritime, product liability, personal injury and commercial matters.
-Chris recently served as Chair of the Kentucky Bar Association’s Civil Litigation Section.
+Chris recently served as chair of the Kentucky Bar Association’s Civil Litigation Section.

-In Kentucky, Plaintiffs are increasingly asserting unsubstantiated first-party and third-party extracontractual claims, often in an attempt to create settlement leverage in an underlying case.
+In Kentucky, Plaintiffs sometimes assert unsubstantiated first-party and third-party extracontractual claims, often in an attempt to create settlement leverage in an underlying case.
 Many cry “bad faith” simply because they disagree with a claim handler’s determination.
 Others engage in flagrant and elaborate efforts to “set up” carriers and adjusters, attempting to create the appearance of impropriety in pursuit of large punitive damages awards.

 Before attending law school, Chris was an analyst for Citigroup.